-The Concentration in Jazz Studies is intended to help students interested in jazz to develop the skills necessary to be a marketable professional jazz and studio musician.
+The Concentration in Jazz Studies is intended to help students interested in jazz develop the skills necessary to be a marketable professional jazz and studio musician.

 Students in the program will study jazz styles, history, improvisational techniques, arranging and composition, and have opportunities in a recording studio both performing and recording their own work.

 Students also receive private lessons from professional jazz artists on their instrument.
-The regular requirements of the primary music degree are not affected; the jazz courses only apply to electives.
+The regular requirements of the primary degree are not affected; the jazz courses only apply to electives.

-All of the jazz studies courses are taken in addition to all other requirements, fulfilling music elective requirements only.
+The Concentration in Jazz Studies courses are taken in addition to all other requirements, fulfilling music elective requirements only.